Maybe I watched a different Big Brother: Don Jazzy reacts to reunion show

-BBNaija Reunion: Don Jazzy Reacts as Ex-housemate Spill Secrets and Fight Dirty
+BBNaija Reunion: Don Jazzy Reacts as Ex-housemates Spill Secrets and Fight Dirty

 - The Big Brother Naija Lockdown reunion show kicked off on June 17 and it has been a tale of unseen drama and revelations

-- The episodes of the show that have aired sparked different reactions conversations and on social media among Nigerians
+- The episodes of the show that have aired sparked different reactions on social media among Nigerians

 - Music executive, Don Jazzy has also taken to social media to express astonishment and confusion over the secrets that have been spilling on the show